rancher/rancher-docs/README.md

 ### Navigate the Repo

 The file paths in the repo correspond to the URLs for pages on the docs website.
-Most index pages are found within the ./pages-for-subheaders directory.
-Images are in ./static/img.
+The docs for the latest version of Rancher are located in `/docs`.
+Most index pages are found within the `/pages-for-subheaders` directory in `/docs`.
+All images are in `/static/img` in the top level of the repo.
+Older docs are found within `/versioned_docs` and generally follow the same structure as the files in `/docs`.

 ### Style & Formatting